armanicdev/Cleanify/README.md

 ### Chrome and Edge

 1. Visit [Chrome Web Store](https://chrome.google.com/webstore/) or [Edge Add-ons](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home/).
-2. Search for "Cleanifier" and follow the installation instructions.
+2. Search for "Cleanify" and follow the installation instructions.

 ### Manual Installation (Other Browsers)

-1. Download the extension zip from [Releases](https://github.com/armanicdev/Cleanifier/releases).
+1. Download the extension zip from [Releases](https://github.com/armanicdev/Cleanify/releases).
 2. Unzip.
 3. Open browser extension settings.
 4. Enable "Developer mode."
 5. Click "Load unpacked" and select the unzipped folder.

-**Note: Firefox is currently not supported.
+**Note: Cleanify currently does not support Firefox.
 We apologize for any inconvenience.**

 ## Version